Publishing

 • Approaching companies to join up with for promotions.

 As with every industry, experience is useful to demonstrate your motivation and skills for a career in publishing.
 But it needn't be a formal internship programme - there's plenty you can do while at Oxford to gain publishing experience.
-One of the easiest ways to keep up to date on which publishing companies are offering work experience is to follow their careers feeds on social media.

 Summer Internships and Micro-internships via Oxford Careers Service

-The Internship Office (part of the Careers Service) has successfully brokered summer internship programmes (2-12 week internships in the long vacation) and Micro-internships (2-5 days experiences in 9th or 10th week of each term) in publishing for Oxford students.
+The Internship Office (part of the Careers Service) has successfully brokered paid summer internship programmes (2-12 week internships in the long vacation) and voluntary Micro-internships (2-5 days experiences in 9th or 10th week of each term) in publishing for Oxford students.
 Previous examples include:

 • Writer and content creator at Bimble